Oats Khichdi is a wholesome, filling, and fibre rich, one pot Indian meal packed with oats, yellow moong and vegetables.

 There are different methods of making Khichdi in India (perhaps that’s why it’s been declared our national dish).
-Starting with the way it’s spelled – Khichdi, khichri or khichuri, to the texture of the khichdi, there are so many variations.
+Starting with the way it’s spelled – Khichdi, khichri, or khichuri, to the texture of the khichdi, there are many variations.

 Is it necessary to make oats khichdi in a pressure cooker?

-One can keep it healthy with a cooling mint pomegranate raita.
-If you like spice, serve it with a delicious seasonal pickle or mint chutney.
+Serve oats khichdi as a wholesome meal along with a cooling mint pomegranate raita or refreshing green boondi raita.
+If you like spices, serve khichdi with a delicious seasonal pickle, kachumber salad, or mint chutney.

-The soft creaminess of the khichdi pairs well with the crunchiness of potato masala aloo as well and can really take this dish to the next level.
+The soft creaminess of the khichdi pairs well with the crunchiness of potato masala or the simple jeera aloo.

 Ingredients